 - A. The participant shall meet at least one of the following conditions: - 1.
-The participant has been enrolled in the 1915(i) program for 6 months or less; - 2.
+The participant has been enrolled in the 1915(i) program for 6 months or less. - 2.
 The participant is currently enrolled in Level I or Level II Care Coordination services under this chapter and has experienced one of the following adverse childhood experiences during the preceding 6 months: - i.
-Emotional, physical, or sexual abuse; - ii.
+Emotional, physical, or sexual abuse. - ii.
 Serious emotional or physical neglect; or - iii.
-Significant family disruption or stressors; - 3.
+Significant family disruption or stressors. - 3.
 The participant meets the following conditions: - i.
-The participant has a behavioral health disorder amenable to active clinical treatment, resulting from a face-to-face psychiatric evaluation; - ii.
-There is clinical evidence the minor has a SED and continues to meet the service intensity needs and medical necessity criteria for the duration of their enrollment; - iii.
-A comprehensive psychosocial assessment performed by a licensed mental health professional finds that the minor exhibits a significant impairment in functioning, representing potential serious harm to self or others, across settings, including the home, school, or community; - iv.
+The participant has a behavioral health disorder amenable to active clinical treatment, resulting from a face-to-face psychiatric evaluation. - ii.
+There is clinical evidence that the minor has a SED and continues to meet the service intensity needs and medical necessity criteria for the duration of their enrollment. - iii.
+A comprehensive psychosocial assessment performed by a licensed mental health professional finds that the minor exhibits a significant impairment in functioning, representing potential serious harm to self or others, across settings, including the home, school, or community. - iv.
 The psychosocial assessment supports the completion of the Early Childhood Service Intensity Instrument (ECSII) for youth ages 0-5 or the Child and Adolescent Service Intensity Instrument (CASII) for youth ages 6-21, by which the participant receives a score of: - v.
-4 or 5 on the ECSII; or - vi.
-5 or 6 on the CASII; - vii.
-Youth with a score of 5 on the CASII also shall meet the conditions outlined in §B of this regulation; and - viii.
-Youth with a score of 4 on the ECSII also shall meet the conditions outlined in §C of this regulation. - B. Youth with a score of 5 on the CASII shall meet one of the following criteria to be eligible based on their impaired functioning and service intensity level: - 1.
-Transitioning from a residential treatment center; or - 2.
-Living in the community: - 3.
-Be at least 13 years old and have: - i.
-3 or more inpatient psychiatric hospitalizations in the past 12 months; or - ii.
-Been in an RTC within the past 90 calendar days; or - 4.
-Be 6 through 12 years old and have: - i.
-2 or more inpatient psychiatric hospitalizations in the past 12 months; or - ii.
-Been in an RTC within the past 90 calendar days. - C. Youth who are younger than 6 years old who have a score of a 4 on the ECSII shall either: - 1.
-Be referred directly from an inpatient hospital unit; or

-2. If living in the community, have two or more psychiatric inpatient hospitalizations in the past 12 months.
+3 or higher on the ECSII; or - vi.
+3 or higher on the CASII. - vii.
+Youth with a score of 3, 4, or 5 on the CASII also shall meet the conditions outlined in §B of this regulation; and - viii.
+Youth with a score of 3 or 4 on the ESCII also shall meet the conditions outlined in §C of this regulation. - B. Youth with a score of 3, 4, or 5 on the CASII shall meet one of the following criteria to be eligible based on their impaired functioning and service intensity level: - 1.
+Transitioning from a residential treatment center, or - 2.
+Living in the community, be 6 through 21 years old, and have - a) Any combination of 2 or more inpatient psychiatric hospitalizations or emergency room visits in the past 12 months, or - b) Been in an RTC within the past 90 calendar days. - C. Youth who are younger than 6 years old who have a score of a 3 or 4 on the ECSII shall either: - 1.
+Be referred directly from an inpatient hospital unit, or - 2.
+If living in the community, have one or more psychiatric inpatient hospitalizations or emergency room visits in the past 12 months.